SIR JAMES WOLFENSOHN PUBLIC SERVICE SCHOLARSHIP

 Timetable

-Applicants who have been nominated before 24th July will be considered.
+Applicants who have been nominated before 22 June will be considered.
 Based on applications received, a shortlist will be prepared for interview.
-It is expected that interviews will be conducted early August.
+It is expected that interviews will be conducted late July/early August.

 More Information

-If you have any questions about the Wolfensohn Scholarship including about the nomination or application process, please contact the convenor of the Wolfensohn Scholarship – Mat Franklin via email or on 0400 868 766
+If you have any questions about the scholarship including about the nomination or application process, please contact the chair of the Wolfensohn Scholarship – Mat Franklin via email or on 0400 868 766.

 Support the Scholarship with a Donation - DONATE NOW